BR2225/Problem_statement/README.md

 ## Brief overview of the project:

-This project demonstrates how to create a simple web application in GoLang that displays the current date and time, containerize it using Docker, and deploy it to Kubernetes with high availability (2 replicas).
-The application is also exposed to the internet using Kubernetes services.
+This project demonstrates how to create a simple web application in GoLang that displays the current date and time, containerize it using Docker, and deploy it to Google Kubernete Engine with high availability (2 replicas).
+The application is also exposed to the internet using Exposing services  http://34.63.144.205:80

 ## Technologies Used: